![]() | ![]() |

 Q: Why aren't there slash models (FBFMs 11, 12, 13) in regions with abundant slash?

-Q: What will be different with Vegetation for LF Remap?
+Q: What is different with Vegetation for LF Remap?

 From a very high level there are minimal changes with Existing Vegetation Type (EVT).
 EVT for LF Remap uses Ecological Systems Classification System and was created using Landsat imagery, the LF LFRDB, as well as other geospatial inputs and classification trees.
 One of the more significant changes is with Existing Vegetation Height and Existing Vegetation Cover.
 Those products are now continuous data vs. binned into categories as before.